Rising from the Ashes II: The Bar-driven Abundance Bimodality of the Milky Way: Discussion

 In the fiducial TNG distribution, shown in the upper middle panel of Figure~\ref{fig:alpha}, the same general behavior is present.
 However, because the \MgFe{} decline before the quiescent period is slower, star particles which formed before and after this period overlap in the \MgFe{} distribution shown in Figure~\ref{fig:fig1}.

 Notably, both the fiducial and $\alpha$-enhanced galaxy show a slight rebound effect in \MgFe{}.
 The star particles which form directly after the dashed line when the SFR has just recovered have a slightly lower \MgFe{} than stars which form later on, by about $0.1$ to $0.2\,\dex$.
-This was also predicted in Figure~9 of Paper~I, where it was argued that during the period of suppressed star formation, the \alphaFe{} ratio of the star-forming gas drops sharply due to the reduced contribution of Type~II relative to Type~Ia SNe.
+We argue that it is plausible that during the period of suppressed star formation, the \alphaFe{} ratio of the star-forming gas drops sharply due to the reduced contribution of Type~II relative to Type~Ia SNe.
 Later, the \alphaFe{} of the gas will recover when the SFR also recovers, but there is a brief window when old, low-$\alpha$ stars can form.
 A similar behavior was seen in the one-zone models with bursty SFHs in \citet{2020MNRAS.498.1364J}.